eliasmagn/QloApps_LIKK/README.md

 - Assignee dropdowns that fire async updates.
 - Reminder shortcuts (stored on the inquiry record) for follow-up scheduling.
-- Note capture with an optional “mail note” flag that doubles as an internal log of outbound responses.
+- Note capture with an optional “mail note” flag that emails the requester and logs the correspondence for the team.

 Dragging a card to another column automatically updates its stage (and default status), with conflict messaging if a move is not allowed.